 In Years 5 and 6 pupils will consolidate the skills from the previous year.
 Pupils will be taught to increase the depth of their answers and to supply examples.
 Creative writing will feature a wider range of vocabulary and pupils will employ a variety of descriptive techniques.
 Inference and deduction play a significant role in comprehension skills and pupils will be encouraged to look beneath the obvious textual content in order to develop full and detailed answers to questions relating to the text.

 The scheme of work follows the QCA guidelines and meets its requirements for the delivery of science teaching to achieve success at the end of each Key Stage.
 Assessment opportunities provide a ‘baseline’ record.
-This not only helps with differentiated planning and delivery, but also aids the children themselves when target setting and self-assessing, together with their parents, to help develop understanding as the science topics progress.
-Particular emphasis in year 4 and 5 will focus on investigative techniques and procedures in science, across a broad range of topics.
+This not only helps with differentiated planning and delivery but also aids the children themselves when target-setting and self-assessing, together with their parents, to help develop understanding as the science topics progress.
+Particular emphasis in Years 4 and 5 will focus on investigative techniques and procedures in science, across a broad range of topics.

-Homework may be research based and thus encourages access to reference material, either via the internet, encyclopaedia or the library.
+Homework may be research-based and thus encourages access to reference material, via the internet, encyclopaedia or the library.
 Newspapers and television news may also assist from time to time.
 Worksheets and presentations may also be completed, along with leaflets and posters.